Skip to main content

 Look locally.
 If you can't walk to a park or play in a yard, ask parents about other nearby options.
 Maybe there’s a library or community center within walking distance — but ask if you can take the kids there.

 Slow things down.
 Sometimes you might want the kids to calm down, so try doing some yoga poses or breathing exercises with them.
-Bring some books to read with the children or coloring books to keep them occupied.
+Kids often like to color or do art projects too.
+Quiet activities like reading a book together or doing a puzzle can be great choices, especially in the hour before a nap or bedtime.

 You might be tempted to have the kids watch a show or play a video game, but know that many parents limit screen time.
 Find out what the house rules are.